FFTAI/fftai.github.io/docs/concepts/about_rocs.md

 # What it is

+> Where precision fuses with robotic mastery.
+>

-The Robot Control System, known as RoCS, is an advanced software framework designed for precise management and control of robotic systems.
-It consists of two primary components: the upper computer and the lower computer.
+The Robot Control System, abbreviated as RoCS, is an advanced software framework designed for precise management and control of robots.
+It is the upper computer of the whole Fourier robot  software system which includes both upper computer and lower computer.

 RoCS empowers robots with exceptional control and functionality.
 Here's a brief overview: